maxblack888/Black-OS/README.md

 # Black-OS

-Sample .iso with bootloader.
+Sample .iso with bootloader and OS UI design in Figma.
 Bootable in Virtualbox.

 ![Demo](ScreenRecording2019-07-12at3.gif)